Posted on :: Tags: , , , ,

 We create pattern objects from pattern strings following the spec.
 There are three basic rules that we will follow:

 We’ll also check whether the line starts with / and remove that to prevent double-slashes // in patterns.
-The resulting pattern in the object won’t contain any of the artifacts that changes its semantics and we’ll add them when building the globsets.
+The resulting pattern in the object won’t contain any of the artifacts that change its semantics, and we’ll add them when building the globsets.

 Let’s start by checking whether the line starts with !.